Have you been Charged with Aggravated Assault in Georgia?

 The victim was already dead: If a suspect wounded a victim after they were either dead or unconscious, then the victim was not placed in reasonable apprehension of being violently injured and therefore, a defendant will not be convicted of aggravated assault.
 Perez v.
 State, 281 Ga.
 175, (2006).

-While these are just some of the defenses your Attorney could use to help your case, every case is unique, and your Lawyer will evaluate your case to see which defenses will be the best option for your case.
+While these are just some of the defenses your Aggravated Assault Attorney in Georgia could use to help your case, every case is unique, and your Lawyer will evaluate your case to see which defenses will be the best option for your case.
 Your Attorney could negotiate on your behalf and try to work out a plea deal with less severe consequences or try to get the charges dismissed altogether.

 What are not Defenses